AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 My plan is to create a login form where the user can fill in its username and password.
 After signing in, the user will be redirected to the dashboard where the user can see the previously inserted information.
+In case the user doesn't have any dog added to its profile, the user will be redirected to the blank dashboard where a dog profile can be added.

 * **Implementation**
 I created a form where the user can fill in its username and password which will be verified with the information stored in the database.